A horse that charges, lies down in curves, doesn't stay focused... What can you do about it?

 Céline, hunter coach in the Paris region:

-1. On the floor bars
+1. On floor bars

 2. At the obstacle